-I am currently a postdoctoral researcher in the Department of Statistics and International Computer Science Institute (ICSI) at UC Berkeley, working with Michael W. Mahoney.
+I am currently an Assistant Professor in the H. Milton Stewart School of Industrial and Systems Engineering (ISyE) at Georgia Tech.
+Prior to joining ISyE, I was a postdoctoral researcher in the Department of Statistics and International Computer Science Institute (ICSI) at UC Berkeley, working with Michael W. Mahoney.

 I received my Ph.D. degree in statistics from the University of Chicago in 2021, under the supervision of Mihai Anitescu and Mladen Kolar.
 Before attending UChicago, I received my B.S. degree in mathematics from Nanjing University in 2016.
 I also visited the Statistics department at UC Davis as an exchange student and worked with Jane-Ling Wang, Hans-Georg Müller, and Christiana Drake in 2015.